BrioniCo/code-template/README.md

 # **Credits**

+* I used this [https://www.youtube.com/watch?v=j7OhcuZQ-q8] tutorial by Ian Linehan to sketch out the basic structure of game.
 * The readme used as a guiding template was from for Spelling Bee Scramble Game: [Wawas woods](https://github.com/E#).
 In addition, instructions on how to fork a repository were quoted from this readme.
 * [Referenced this article on Stack Overflow for solution to how setting difficulty level changes which object the random word is chosen from](https://stackoverflow.com/questions/64712803/change-game-difficulty-javascript)
 * [Referenced this tutorial on YouTube on how to build a Wordle Clone](https://www.youtube.com/watch?v=4-s3g_fU7Vg)